vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 But what if we are operating in a single facility, and we can access the Box directly?
 In that case, we don't need to use the Hub API at all---we can just send our notification directly to the Box.
 And in today's article, we'll explain how to do this.

-## The Peakboard application
+## Build the Peakboard app

 First, we build a simple Peakboard application to use for our example.
+It can show a notification to the user, and the user can tap a button to hide the notification.

+### Add controls
-The app has a large text box which displays any notifications.
-It also has a button, which the user can tap, to confirm the notification.
+We add a large text control, which we will use to display notification messages.
+Then, we add a button that the user can tap, to confirm the notification.

-Both of these controls are hidden by default.
-The text box and button only appear when the app receives a notification.
-And when the user taps the button, the app re-hides the text box and button.
+We make both controls hidden by default.
+The text box and button only appear when the app receives a notification (see the `SubmitNotification` function below).

+To make the confirmation button work, we configure its *Tapped* script to do the following:
+1. Make the text control hidden.
+1. Make the button control hidden.

 ![image](/assets/2025-10-10/010.png)

+### Add notification function

-We also add a function called `SubmitNotification`.
-This function accepts a `Message` argument, which contains the notification message.
-We mark the function as `shared`, so that external apps can call it.
+The app has a function called `SubmitNotification`.
+This function accepts a `Message` parameter, which contains the notification message.
+When the function is called, it does the following:
+1. Make the button control visible.
+1. Make the text control visible.
+1. Set the text control to the `Message` parameter.

+We also mark the function as a *Shared function*, so that external apps can call it.

 ![image](/assets/2025-10-10/020.png)